Fyoxy/ICU/README.md

 ## Contributing

-Fork it, send pull requests, add issues, basically do whatever and I'll be notified and check out your input.
+Fork it, send pull requests, add issues, basically do whatever and I'll be notified and I'll check out your input.
 Feel free to ask me anything about the project.